MicrosoftDocs/architecture-center/docs/solution-ideas/articles/monitor-azure-data-explorer-content.md

     Azure Data Explorer:
     - Enables querying data in Azure Monitor, Microsoft Sentinel, and other services that are built on top of Data Explorer clusters.
     - Provides connectors for various types of IT and non-IT data – for example, business, user, and geospatial data.
-    - Suports the full set of KQL capabilities, some of which aren't required or supported for IT and security monitoring.
+    - Supports the full set of KQL capabilities, some of which aren't required or supported for IT and security monitoring.
     - Automatically scales horizontally as data volumes increase.

-Incorporating the features and flexibility of the three services in your architecture, gives you:
+Incorporating the features and flexibility of the three services in your architecture gives you:

 - A broad range of data ingestion options that span various types of data and data sources.
 -	A powerful set of native monitoring, security, and analytics features and capabilities.